javad-rezaie/image_classification_efficientnetv2/README.md

 Feel free to adjust the `--nnodes` and `--nproc_per_node` parameters according to your hardware setup.

+## Disclaimer

+This project is intended for educational purposes only.
+Any use of this project for real-world applications should be done with caution and proper consultation with relevant experts.

+## License

+This project is licensed under the This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---

 For more details and documentation, refer to the original EfficientNetV2 paper and the OpenMMLab repository: [EfficientNetV2 Paper](https://arxiv.org/abs/2104.00298), [OpenMMLab GitHub](https://github.com/open-mmlab).